 3. Critical Illness Cover

 Critical illness cover also pays if you fall very ill.
-Unlike income protection, you pay in a lump sum.
+Unlike income protection, you get paid a lump sum amount which is set at the beginning of the policy.
 The cost is set when you take out the policy.

 Like life insurance, critical illness cover is designed to give you peace of mind that if you were to be diagnosed with a serious illness for example cancer, heart attack, stroke (to name a few), that you and your family do not suffer any financial difficulty.
 Meaning the only thing you have to worry about is getting better.